nithincbabu7/non-lin-fit-python/README.md

 ```
 from analysis import NonLinearFit

-# find a non-linear fit to map score1 to score2
+# find a non-linear fit to map score2 to score1
 nlinfit = NonLinearFit(score1, score2)

-# use the learnt fitting parameters to trensform score1
+# use the learned fitting parameters to transform score2
 fitted_score = nlinfit.transform(score2)
 ```